 So were most of my friends.
 So were our parents, and their parents before them.
 My story is not unique; I’m sure many of you would have your own experiences to add to my list above.

 What makes matters worse is that, unlike the days of our childhood when bullying was reserved for the playground at school, we live in an age where technology and cyberbullying have taken over.
 Social media has meant that our kids are vulnerable to bullying from hordes of strangers hiding behind screens from countries we’ve never even heard of – not just the handful of kids from the neighbourhood we grew up in.
-We need to encourage them to learn more about the online word they find themselves in.
+We need to encourage them to learn more about the online world they find themselves in.

 Follow me on Instagram